Badang: Mythology

 One day, the Raja had a large boat constructed and instructed fifty men to push it into the water, but they were unable to do so.
 Badang continually offered to help but the men refused, saying that no one so small would make any difference.
 The Raja eventually sent 300 men to help push the vessel but it was to no avail.
 The Raja then sent 3000 men to push the boat, but all of them failed.
 The Raja then gave Badang the chance to push the boat by himself, and Badang was able to do so.
 For his feat, the Raja Sri Rana Wicrama appointed Badang a hulubalang, or Champion, of his court.

 Badang was frequently asked to do favours.
 He often helped farmers and villagers carry their goods in place of a horse and carriage.
 The king once asked him to gather the tasty kuras leaves from Kuala Sayong in Sumatra, so Badang set off in a boat by himself.
 When he climbed the kuras tree, its branch broke and Badang fell a long way, his head hitting a rock.
 To his surprise, Badang was completely unharmed and the rock was split in two.
 Today, that rock is called the Split Stone (Batu Belah).

 Over time, Badang had become known in other nearby countries as well.
 The king of Kalinga on the Indian subcontinent wanted to test Badang's strength against his own champion, Nadi Bijaya (or Wadi Bijaya) who was reputed to be stronger than all the other strongmen of his kingdom.
 The Indian warrior sailed to the Malay Archipelago and greeted the local king with the friendly challenge.
 Seri Rana Wikrama took great pleasure in tests of skill and agreed.
 As decreed by the Indian king, the loser would owe the victor seven ships of cargo.
 Badang competed against Nadi Bijaya in several contests of strength and wrestling but the result was always tied.
 Finally, Nadi Bijaya suggested that whoever can lift the large rock in front of the palace shall be declared the winner.
 He then lifted the rock to his knees and immediately dropped it.
 When it was Badang's turn, he lifted the rock above his head and threw it, where it landed at the mouth of the Singapore River.
 Nadi Bijaya acceded to the agreement and gave Badang the seven ships of cargo before returning to Kalinga.

 Badang spent many years in the Kingdom of Singapura defeating challengers from other countries, including the champion of Java.
 When Badang eventually died, the king of Kalinga sent for two stone pillars to be placed at his grave.

-Badang's grave is located in Buru Island, Riau Islands Province, Indonesia.
+Related locations

+Badang's grave is told to be located in Buru Island, part of the Riau Archipelago administered by modern-day Indonesia.
+In nearby Great Karimun, there is a sloping cliff where its stone is engraved describing indentations said to be Buddha's footsteps but is also associated with Badang; a Taoist shrine (keramat) has since been erected around it.